contiamo/operational-visualizations/src/data_handling/README.md

 ### Dimension Value

 A specific value of a Dimension.
-E.g. _"Germany"_ would be a Dimension Value for the Dimension _"Country"_.
+E.g. _"France"_ would be a Dimension Value for the Dimension _"Country"_.

 A Dimension Value is a `string` or a `number`.